Lelekhoa1812/Linguaphile/README.md

 - **Profile Fragment**: Allows the user to update their profile with name, email, and avatar selection based on unlocked achievements.
 - **My Achievement Fragment and Achievement Adapter**: Binds achievement data in a RecyclerView, dynamically displaying the name, description, unlock image, status indicator, and progress threshold for each achievement.

+## New Implementations
+(As per last update on 13th November 2024)
+**Adding Note as a feature of Vocabulary Entity and adapt new architecture**

 ## Getting Started

 To run this app locally: